Dr. Janet Hindman, department head

 - If a student fails to maintain retention requirements, the student will be placed on probationary status in the program.
 If the deficiency is not corrected by the end of the probationary semester, the student will be removed from the program.
 Students on probationary status may not enroll in further professional education course work.
 If removed from the program, the student must apply for re-admission through the Department of Education Appeals Committee.

-- Enrollment in professional methods requires full admission to TEP.
+- Enrollment in professional methods requires full admission into WTAMU’s EPP.

-NOTE: Under some circumstances, a student may be withdrawn from the Teacher Education Program.
+NOTE: Under some circumstances, a student may be withdrawn from the Educator Preparation Program.
 The withdrawal may be initiated by the Department of Education or by the student.
 Due process will be observed.
 (See the West Texas A&M University Code of Student Life, www.wtamu.edu/codeofstudentlife.)

 Requirements for Approval to Test (State Certification Exams)